Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Diaspora is run on a network of connected servers, or "pods."
 This document describes the technical instructions on how to set up a new pod in the network.
 To join Diaspora, you do not need to set up your own pod--you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.

-## How We Do It

-We deploy and run Diaspora with a deployment tool called sod, which currently only supports CentOS.
-We use Rackspace Cloud, but you can point sod at any CentOS machine.
-DO NOT use a machine that other apps are running on, Sod assumes that it is deploying onto a clean machine.
-So first you get yourself an ip and root password to a CentOS machine.
-Then get yourself an SSL cert and put it in ~/diaspora_cert on your local machine.
-Then you run sod on your local machine to provision the remote server:

-    (install ruby 1.8.7, git, bundler)
-    git clone git://github.com/MikeSofaer/sod.git
-    cd sod
-    bundle install
-    ./sod <remote_machine_ip_address> diaspora diaspora <remote_machine_root_password>

-This should take about 40 minutes, and when it's done Diaspora should be running.
-You will need to edit config files, etc.

-Warning: The version of splunk installed this way only supports 64-bit processors.
-To work around this, download the 32-bit RPM from the splunk website:

-  rpm -Uvh splunk-4.1.6-89596.i386.rpm;  cd /usr/local/bin/;  rm splunk;  ln -s /opt/splunk/bin/splunk .

-On a minimal install system you'll need to install bzip2 and vixie-cron for this to work (yum install bzip2 vixie-cron)

-For localhost you can skip the SSL cert and just use 127.0.0.1 for the IP and your root password.

-To restart the appservers after making a change, ssh in and type `svc -t /service/thin*`

 ## Notice

 We currently run Diaspora with the [thin](http://code.macournoyer.com/thin/) as